Skip to Content

 • Brand drugs

-• Amounts paid by payers after the application of WAC increases for brand drugs rose at a slightly higher rate than the rate of WAC increase.
+• Amounts paid by payers after the application of WAC increases for brand drugs rose at a slightly lower rate than the rate of WAC increase

-• PBMs receive rebates for brand drugs that further offset costs to payers and may result in net costs below WAC.
-Data submitted to MHDO by PBMs for a subset of 91 brand NDCs dispensed in Maine during 2022 indicated average rebate amounts of 13.27%.
+• PBMs receive rebates for brand drugs from manufacturers that further offset costs to payers and may result in net payments below WAC.
+Data submitted to MHDO by PBMs for a subset of 108 brand NDCs dispensed in Maine during 2023 indicated average rebate amounts of 17.16% of WAC.

 • Generic drugs

-• Multisource generic drugs made up 93.99% of all NDCs with WAC decreases and had an average percent decrease of 49.21%.
+• Multisource generic drugs (generic drugs that are available from more than one manufacturer) made up 96.81% of all NDCs with WAC decreases and had an average percent decrease of 47.21%.

-• The average amount paid by payers for multisource generic drugs after WAC decreases fell by only 3.76%.
+• However, the average amount paid by payers for multisource generic drugs after WAC decreases fell by only 10.79%.

 • Unlike brand drugs, PBMs generally do not receive rebates from generic manufacturers.
-Data submitted to MHDO by PBMs for a subset of 386 generic NDCs dispensed in Maine during 2022 indicated average rebate amounts of less than 1%.
+Data submitted to MHDO by PBMs for a subset of 396 multisource generic NDCs dispensed in Maine during 2023 indicated average rebate amounts of less than 1%.

 AWP and Generic Drugs